jenting/longhorn/enhancements/20210525-async-pull-backups.md

 ## Note

-- With this enhancement, the CR _backupvolumes.longhorn.io_ and _backups.longhorn.io_ are updated when the controller resync timer trigger and `the current time - status.lastSyncedTime >= pollInterval`.
+With this enhancement, the CR _backupvolumes.longhorn.io_ and _backups.longhorn.io_ are updated when the controller resync timer trigger and `the current time - status.lastSyncedTime >= pollInterval`.
 The user might want to trigger it immediately.
 However currently, we haven't found a good way to let the user force trigger it now.

-- If the user clicks volume backup on a new volume, the Backup CR will be create after backup controller finished volume snapshot backup.
-However, the BackupVolume CR will delay created after backup volume controller pull the new BackupVolume from the remote backup store.
-This is because we haven't found a way to from the backup controller to notify the backup volume controller to perform pull the remote backup store to update the BackupVolume status immediately.